AiziChen/SObj-java/LOG.md

 by changing the `String.format` to `StringBuilder.append()...`.

 ## 2020-10-15
-* Bug fix
+* Bug fix:
-fixed inner-string parsed bug & added new tests for it
+1. fixed inner-string parsed bug & added new tests for it
+2. fixed symbol in car&cdr functioning bugs
-* Performance improved
+* Performance improved:
 deserialize performance improved
-* `class name` changed
+* `class name` changed:
 change `InValidSyntaxException` to `InvalidSyntaxExeption`

 ## later